 It's not uncommon to find bumps on your body, and sometimes you may even find them on your gums or elsewhere inside your mouth.
 Some bumps can be more serious than others.
 If you notice anything strange in your mouth, such as a gum boil or a bump that looks like a pimple, it's a good idea to have it checked out by a dentist.

-- Gingival abscesses are localized, often painful lesions located in the gum area right around the top (or "neck") of the teeth.
+- Gingival abscesses are localised, often painful lesions located in the gum area right around the top (or "neck") of the teeth.

 - Periodontal abscesses usually develop deeper in the gums, often in a periodontal pocket.

 - A pericoronal abscess typically develops around the crown of a tooth that hasn't fully broken through the gums (such as an impacted wisdom tooth).

 Of the three types of gum abscesses, periodontal abscesses are the most common.
 A review published in the IOSR Journal of Dental and Medical Sciences states that periodontal abscesses make up six to 14 percent of all dental emergencies and are the third most common dental emergency overall.
 The British Medical Journal (BMJ) notes that gingival abscesses are among the least common dental abscesses.

 Both tooth and gum abscesses are caused by germs in the mouth, explains the NHS.
 Periodontal abscesses in particular often occur as a complication of untreated gum or periodontal disease, as the Government of Alberta explains.
 When a person has periodontal disease, the gums pull away from the teeth, creating pockets that capture germs and allow them to grow.
 Tartar and food can get stuck in these pockets, leading to the development of pus.
 If the pus can't drain from these pockets, an abscess can form.

 An abscess is often accompanied by inflammation, swelling and pain, according to the NIH.
 Left untreated, the infection may spread to other areas of the body.